ferencberes/ethp2psim/README.md

 ```

 Next, initialize the Dandelion **protocol** where
-   * A message is broadcasted with 40% probability in the stem (anonymity) phase, or it is further propagated on the line graph with 60% probability.
+   * A message is broadcasted with a 40% probability in the stem (anonymity) phase or further propagated on the line graph with a 60% probability.
    * With the `broadcast_mode="sqrt"` the message is only sent to a randomly selected square root of neighbors in the spreading phase.

 ```python